-- a base prospectus, which covers the offering, issuance and sale by Portage of up to \$200,000,000 in the aggregate of the securities identified above from time to time in one or more offerings; - a prospectus supplement, which covers the offer, issuance and sale by Portage in its ATM offering of up to a maximum aggregate offering price of \$50,000,000 of Portage's ordinary shares that may be issued and sold from time to time under a Controlled Equity Offering Sales Agreement, dated February 24, 2021 (the "Sales Agreement"), with Cantor Fitzgerald & Co., the sales agent ("Cantor Fitzgerald"); - a prospectus supplement dated June 24, 2021, for the offer, issuance and sale by Portage of 1,150,000 ordinary shares for gross proceeds of approximately \$26.5 million in a firm commitment underwritten public offering with Cantor Fitzgerald; and - a prospectus supplement dated August 19, 2022, for the resale of up to \$30,000,000 in ordinary shares that Portage may sell from time to time to Lincoln and an additional 94,508 shares that were issued to Lincoln.
+- a base prospectus, which covers the offering, issuance and sale by Portage of up to \$200 million in the aggregate of the securities identified above from time to time in one or more offerings; - a prospectus supplement, which covers the offer, issuance and sale by Portage in its ATM offering of up to a maximum aggregate offering price of \$50 million of Portage's ordinary shares that may be issued and sold from time to time under a Controlled Equity Offering Sales Agreement, dated February 24, 2021 (the "Sales Agreement"), with Cantor Fitzgerald & Co., the sales agent ("Cantor Fitzgerald"); - a prospectus supplement dated June 24, 2021, for the offer, issuance and sale by Portage of 1,150,000 ordinary shares for gross proceeds of approximately \$26.5 million in a firm commitment underwritten public offering with Cantor Fitzgerald; - a prospectus supplement dated August 19, 2022, for the resale of up to \$30 million in ordinary shares that Portage may sell from time to time to Lincoln and an additional 94,508 shares that were issued to Lincoln; and - a prospectus supplement dated September 29, 2023 for the offer, issuance and sale by Portage in a registered direct public offering through H.C.
+Wainwright & Co., the placement agent, of (i) 1,970,000 ordinary shares at a purchase price of \$1.90 per share; and (ii) Pre-Funded Warrants to purchase up to 1,187,895 ordinary shares, at a purchase price of \$1.899 per Pre-Funded Warrant Shares, for aggregate gross proceeds of approximately \$6 million.
+Each Pre-Funded Warrant is exercisable for one ordinary share at an exercise price of \$0.001 per share, is immediately exercisable, and will expire when exercised in full.

-NOTE 12.
+NOTE 13.
 CAPITAL STOCK (Cont'd)

-The Sales Agreement permits the Company to sell in an ATM program up to \$50,000,000 of ordinary shares from time to time, the amount of which is included in the \$200,000,000 of securities that may be offered, issued and sold by the Company under the base prospectus.
-The sales under the prospectus will be deemed to be made pursuant to an ATM program as defined in Rule 415(a)(4) promulgated under the Securities Act of 1933, as amended (the "Securities Act").
-Upon termination of the Sales Agreement, any portion of the \$50,000,000 included in the Sales Agreement prospectus that is not sold pursuant to the Sales Agreement will be available for sale in other offerings pursuant to the base prospectus.
+The Sales Agreement permits the Company to sell in an ATM program up to \$50 million of ordinary shares from time to time, the amount of which is included in the \$200 million of securities that may be offered, issued and sold by the Company under the base prospectus.
+The sales under the prospectus will be deemed to be made pursuant to an ATM program as defined in Rule 415(a)(4) promulgated under the Securities Act.
+Upon termination of the Sales Agreement, any portion of the \$50 million included in the Sales Agreement prospectus that is not sold pursuant to the Sales Agreement will be available for sale in other offerings pursuant to the base prospectus.